 We can use this to our advantage by promising to buy ourselves something nice if we complete a certain task or activity.

-This is one of the most common sources of external motivation and one we will all recognize.
+This is one of the most common sources of extrinsic motivation and one we will all recognize.
 Even if you weren’t necessarily motivated by the possibility of getting good grades, your parents probably were.

 When it comes to extrinsic motivation examples in the workplace, the chance of getting a promotion at work is a huge source of motivation at our jobs.
 We like the idea of being recognized for the work we do and feeling appreciated at something that can feel drawn out when we’ve been working somewhere for a while.

-5 Ways to Utilize Your External Motivation
+5 Ways to Utilize Your Extrinsic Motivation

 How many times have you told yourself: “If I do X, I will treat myself to Y”?
-For instance, “If don’t cheat on my diet this week, I’ll allow myself a piece of cake on the weekend” or “If I work hard and get that promotion, I’ll buy a nicer car.”
+For instance, “If I don’t cheat on my diet this week, I’ll allow myself a piece of cake on the weekend,” or “If I work hard and get that promotion, I’ll buy a nicer car.”

 The truth is, when we see the “carrot” close in sight, it can make us more determined to get it.

 Convincing other people to do what we want is undeniably a priceless skill.
 One of the best ways to achieve exactly this is to give them a compliment.
-It can be in the form of positive feedback or praise, but it’s an immediate reward that can work wonders on people through external motivation.
+It can be in the form of positive feedback or praise, but it’s an immediate reward that can work wonders on people through extrinsic motivation.

 Of course, if you are always fishing for compliments or give yourself one too many, it may mean that you have a bit of a narcissistic streak running in your personality.
 This, of course, will make you very vulnerable to the Hedonic treadmill trap.

 So, when you give others or yourself compliments, and receive them, make sure there is some truth in them.
-Unearned praise can backfire, research has discovered.

 3. Show Me the Money